henvic/henvic.github.io/content/posts/env.md

 Let's suppose for a moment you're using Kubernetes [declaratively](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/) – meaning you're maintaining configuration files to define the state of your systems.
 You might be versioning them with git, and using GitHub for a review/approval pipeline, and Continuous Integration to roll out a new release.

-If it is this case, your attack surface area includes at least:
+In this case, your attack surface area includes at least:

-* Your employees with direct access
+* Your employees with direct access.
-* GitHub systems and their staff
+* GitHub systems and their staff.
-* Continuous Integration service
+* Continuous Integration service.
-* Third-party services with read-access to your private repositories
+* Third-party services with read-access to your private repositories.

 **How to mitigate this risk?**
 You'll want to have all your purportedly sensitive data encrypted.